-The Global Collaboration digital badge, offered through the Experiential Learning Network (ELN), will allow undergraduate students to enhance their global collaboration experiences gained through collaborative online international learning (COIL) courses, study abroad or other mentored engagement with students or partners from diverse cultures or geographies.
-Through facilitated reflection, skill building and narrative exercises, students will gain insights and deepen their learning while preparing for interviews, fellowships and scholarships, or other key opportunities aligned with their academic and professional goals.
+The Global Collaboration digital badge will allow you to enhance your global collaboration experiences gained through globally-focused courses, study abroad or other mentored engagement with students or partners from diverse cultures or geographies.
+Through facilitated reflection, skill building and narrative exercises, you will gain insights and deepen your learning while preparing for interviews, fellowships and scholarships, or other key opportunities aligned with your academic and professional goals.

 Who is eligible to earn a Global Collaboration Digital Badge?